by Host Autopsy Editorial

 Free Tools to Measure Speed

-3. Chrome DevTools Lighthouse — Built into Chrome, run locally
+3. Chrome DevTools Lighthouse — Built into Chrome, run locally for instant results

-4. Host Autopsy Scanner — Our free tool checks speed plus security, DNS, SSL, and more
+5. Host Autopsy Scanner — Our free tool checks speed plus security, DNS, SSL, and more

 Check your own website